 Here are eight ways to make those eight minutes magical.

-If you want to create a safe space for students to take risks, you won't get there with a pry bar.
-Edutopia blogger Todd Finley starts his classes with two minutes of sharing good news.
+2. Start with good news: If you want to create a safe space for students to take risks, you won’t get there with a pry bar.
+Todd Finley starts his classes with two minutes of sharing good news.
 Classrooms that celebrate success build the comfort necessary for students to ask critical questions, share ideas, and participate in honest and open discussions.
 Starting with celebrations is a short, easy way to get there.

-Toss a football around the class before you teach the physics of a Peyton Manning spiral.
+3. Cross disciplines: Toss a football around the class before you teach the physics of a Peyton Manning spiral.
 Play a song that makes a classical allusion for your mythology unit.
-Measure the angles of a Picasso painting in math class.
 Integrating other disciplines teaches students that ideas and concepts do not stand alone but rather exist within a wider web of knowledge.
 Starting with another discipline can open their senses to deeper learning.

-Kelly Gallagher says that students should write four times as much as a teacher can grade.
-Students need to write -- a lot -- if they are to improve.
+4. Write for 5: Kelly Gallagher says that students should write four times as much as a teacher can grade.
+Students need to write—a lot—if they are to improve.
 One way to achieve that is to start each day with an essential question that students must spend five minutes answering.
 If done day after day, it becomes ritualistic and builds stamina.
 Grant Wiggins and Jay McTighe have a diverse list of essential questions.

-Robert Marzano classifies exit tickets into four different categories: formative assessment data, student self analysis, instructional strategy feedback, and open communication.
+2. Exit tickets: Robert Marzano classifies exit tickets into four different categories: formative assessment data, student self-analysis, instructional strategy feedback, and open communication.
 However they are used, they provide quick and comprehensive bits of data and feedback.
-Wiggins and McTighe also have a comprehensive list of checks for understanding.
+Finley also has a comprehensive list of checks for understanding.

-The digital world's spirit of collaboration and connection can be replicated in the physical classroom as bulletin boards become mock social media spaces to share ideas.
-Erin Klein has written about the positive ways to use of Twitter, Pinterest, and Instagram in the classroom.
+3. Mimic social media: The digital world’s spirit of collaboration and connection can be replicated in the physical classroom as bulletin boards become mock social media spaces to share ideas.
+Erin Klein has written about positive ways to use Twitter, Pinterest, and Instagram in the classroom.
 In the final four minutes, you can challenge students to compose a tweet or find an image best capturing the learning that occurred.

-Another way to create a positive classroom climate beyond the "good news" start is to end with notes of influence.
-Have students write one thing that they learned from someone else in class on a Post-it note and stick it to the chalkboard.
+4. Post-it power: Another way to create a positive classroom climate beyond the good news start is to end with notes of influence.
+Have students write one thing they learned from someone else in class on a Post-it note and stick it to the chalkboard.
 At the start of the next day, read these notes aloud.
-This affirms that a classroom is a community of learners and validates participation because it does so much more than answer a question -- it helps others understand more deeply.
+This affirms that a classroom is a community of learners and validates participation because it does so much more than answer a question—it helps others understand more deeply.